-Through this work, Michelle-Lee remains deeply committed to growing her own knowledge about decolonization, two-eyed seeing methodologies, and developing her capacity for understanding and implementing, both truth and reconciliation.
+Through this work, Michele-Lee remains deeply committed to growing her own knowledge about decolonization, two-eyed seeing methodologies, and developing her capacity for understanding and implementing, both truth and reconciliation.

 Michele-Lee has studied across different disciplines for each degree, including Ecology (BScHons, The University of Western Ontario), Geography (MSc, University of Victoria), and Global Governance (PhD, Wilfrid Laurier University, Balsillie School of International Affairs).
 Michele-Lee has spent time conducting field work on remote glaciers in northwest Canada, on shrimp aquaculture ponds in Thailand, and on watershed governance and networks in watersheds in several different countries.
 Having spent time as a strategic water policy advisor in the provincial government of British Columbia (Canada), Michele-Lee’s research continues to maintain a focus on policy and governance relevant topics.